bobpaterno/music_pitcher/user_stories.md

-# Admin logs into website
+# User logs into website
-As an admin
+As an user
 In order to keep my activity proprietary
 I want to securely log in

 Usage
-* User visits admin site login page
+* User visits user site login page
 * User enters username and password
 * User logs into secure website

 Acceptance Criteria
 * Invalid username and password are rejected
-* Admin page URLs are not accessible unless logged in
+* user page URLs are not accessible unless logged in

-# Admin selects from menu options
+# User selects from menu options
-As an admin
+As an user
 In order to navigate to pitch or add songs
 I want to see a menu with those options